The WWII Mariner From Kinkora Whose Ship Was Torpedoed In The Caribbean

 Both men survived the Battle of Vimy Ridge, with Wells describing the day in an April 20, 1917 letter to his mother: “The Huns were completely surprised, and made little resistance.
 Our artillery barrage was wonderful beyond description, lifting forward from objective to objective with clocklike precision, and practically obliterating the German trenches as it passed them.
 The men followed the barrage steadily and fearlessly, and prisoners were streaming back five minutes after we went ‘over the top’.
 Most of the prisoners were entirely cowed, and thankful to be prisoners….
 I came through it without a scratch.”
 Unfortunately, before his mother received the letter, she was officially notified of his death on April 28, 1917, at the age of 25.

-Wood’s luck ran out on May 3, 1917, when he was killed in action during the Battle of Arras, in the third battle of the Scarpe near Fresnoy, at the age of 19.
+Wood’s luck ran out on May 3, 1917, when he was killed in action during the Battle of Fresnoy, part of the Third Battle of the Scarpe during the Arras Offensive near Fresnoy, at the age of 19.
+This battle, fought from May 3 to 4, 1917, was final part of the larger Battle of Arras, fought from April 9 to May 16, 1917.
 In “Hell Upon Earth: A Personal Account of Prince Edward Island Soldiers in the Great War, 1914-1918”, published in 1995, author J. Clinton Morrison, Jr. explained that Wood, a Signaller, “was killed in the Fresnoy darkness while repairing telephone communications during the pre-dawn attack.”
 His body was never recovered and his name is engraved on the Vimy Memorial in France.

 © Daria Valkenburg